anynines/a9s-cli-v2/Backlog.md

         * This completes the backup / restore cycle.
     * Backup: A failed backup should be indicated to the user.
     * Restore: A failed restore should be indicated to the user.

+* `a9s pg apply --file` should warn if a service-instance cannot be found

 * Backup/Restore: The WaitForKubernetesResource function should indicate the current status cycling through all states with Status = true (scheduled, complete, ...)
 * Backup: The create backup command should verify whether the given service instance exists.